 There are more than 200 documented species of anglerfish spread across 11 different families.
 These are some of the best-known types:

-- Sea Toad – Sea Toads and other benthic varieties of anglerfish live deep on the ocean floor.
+- Sea Toad: Sea Toads and other benthic varieties of anglerfish live deep on the ocean floor.
 They have been found at depths of up to 8,000 feet, and they are located in the Indian, Pacific, and Atlantic Oceans.
 They have specialized gills and breathing capabilities that allow them to be mostly sedentary, which helps them stay very still in order to catch their prey and also go undetected by predators.

 Appearance

 The anglerfish comes in all sorts of strange shapes and sizes.
 While the round appearance is most well-known, some species are very long or even angular.
 Their crescent-shaped mouths bear many prominent fangs, angled inward to capture prey.
-Some species also have a muscular skin flap on the top of the head to hide or reveal its glowing lure; the lure itself can be straight, curved, or hooked.
+Some species also have a muscular skin flap on the top of the head to hide or reveal their glowing lure; the lure itself can be straight, curved, or hooked.
 Their color normally ranges between dark brown and gray, but some are green-yellow and red.

 The anglerfish has one of the strongest sexual differences in the entire animal kingdom.
 The male is much smaller than the female and may not have a lure.
 Sometimes he even looks like a completely different species.
 While males only measure about an inch long, females can reach up to 4 feet in size (though most are only a foot or two long).